alexpaul/Node-Express-Bootstrap/README.md

 # Node, Express, EJS and Bootstrap

-Using Node, Express, EJS and Bootstrap to demo navigation, passing data and using EJS includes.
+Using Node, Express, EJS and Bootstrap to demo navigation, passing data and using EJS includes or partials.

 ## Installation